danielsz/mmailer/README.md

     $ mmailer start 56

+The results of above commands are displayed in the server terminal.

 ### Bundler

 Although this gem performs as a standalone program, nothing prevents you from adding the following in a project's Gemfile: